CodeJourneymen/scoutpiemaster/doortodoor.md

 - Cubs should wear their uniform.
 - Take the payment right away.
-- Write the clients name,address,& order down on your Cubs selling sheet.
+- Write the clients name, address, & order down on your Cubs selling sheet.
     - This is how we track their sales.
     - DONT LOSE THE SHEET.
 - After each session you can text me a photo of the sheet and your current orders.